nic33w/inworld-unity-sdk/README.md

 Azure SDK Unity package link: https://aka.ms/csspeech/unitypackage

-Once the package has been added, you need to add your Azure subscription key and region in AzureSpeech.cs code.
+Once the package has been added, you need to add your Azure subscription key and region in AzureSpeech.cs, which is in Assets/Inworld.AI/Scripts/Runtime/Entities/ .
-In AzureSpeech.cs, add more speech recognition languages, if they aren't already included In AzureVoice,cs, add more voices, if they aren't already included The current ones include Spanish, Indonesian, Mandarin, & French.
+In AzureSpeech.cs, add more speech recognition languages, if they aren't already included.
+In AzureVoice,cs, add more voices, if they aren't already included.
+The current ones include Spanish, Indonesian, Mandarin, & French.
 So if you want another language you will have to find the code from the Azure website.

 Then in the Unity Editor you can select the voice of the Inworld Character in the InworldCharacter in InworldController, as well as the speech recognition language in PlayerController.